 You can also purchase a potting mix designed for cacti and succulents.

 Snake plants prefer their soil on the drier side.
 Therefore, you should only water your snake plant when the top three to four inches of soil is dry!

 While environmental conditions impact how often you’ll need to water, plan on watering your snake plant once every two to four weeks.

 While snake plants don’t need a ton of fertilizer, they will benefit from regular feedings.
-Apply a balanced houseplant fertilizer once in early spring and again in early summer.
+Apply a balanced houseplant fertilizer (and or even diluted coffee grounds) once in early spring and again in early summer.

-If you’re still not sure why your plant’s leaves are drooping, provide the optimal care and environment.
+If you’re still unsure why your plant’s leaves are drooping, provide the optimal care and environment.
 In time, your snake plant should recover.